yusufaysu/ice_masterboxControl/readme.md

    pip install -r requirements.txt
    ```

-3. Add the `Alanya.csv` file to the project directory and define the device information in this file.
+3. Add the `Table.csv` file to the project directory and define the device information in this file.

 ## Usage
 1. To start the software, run the following command: